John Oliver: Early life

 John William Oliver was born in the Birmingham suburb of Erdington on 23 April 1977, the son of music teacher Carole and school headmaster and social worker Jim Oliver.
-His mother is from Liverpool, while his father comes from the Wirral.
+His mother is from Liverpool, while his father is from the Wirral.
 He has a younger sister who lives in Australia.
 His uncle was the composer Stephen Oliver.
 He grew up in Bedford, where he attended the Mark Rutherford School and learned to play the viola.
 He was raised Anglican, but later told interviewer Terry Gross that he lapsed at the age of 12 after the death of a school friend and an uncle, followed by a feeling of receiving no useful answers from the church.
 In the mid-to-late 1990s, he studied at Christ's College, Cambridge, where he was a member of the Cambridge Footlights.
 His Footlights contemporaries included comedians David Mitchell and Richard Ayoade, and he became the club's vice president in 1997.
 He and Footlights president Ayoade wrote and performed in several productions together, appearing in both Footlights' 1997 and 1998 touring shows: Emotional Baggage (directed by Matthew Holness) and Between a Rock and a Hard Place (directed by Cal McCrystal).
 In 1998, Oliver graduated with a degree in English.

 Since childhood, he has been a fan of Liverpool F.C., noting in interviews that "my mum's family are from Knotty Ash and my dad's family are from the Wirral, so supporting Liverpool was very much not a choice".